VeerMuchandi/istio-on-openshift/DeployingIstioWithOcclusterup.md

 ```
 $ oc login -u system:admin
+Logged into "https://127.0.0.1:8443" as "system:admin" using existing credentials.

+You have access to the following projects and can switch between them with 'oc project <projectname>':

+    default
+    kube-public
+    kube-system
+  * myproject
+    openshift
+    openshift-infra

+Using project "myproject".
 ```

 The components that make up Istio run as specific service accounts on Kubernetes and OpenShift.
 When we install Istio in the next few steps, a new project with name `istio-system` will be created and a few service accounts are added to this project.
 Any new service accounts created on OpenShift are restricted by default. `Ingress` and `Egress` pods run as root.
 Hence we have to allow these service accounts to run as `anyuid`.